rgriff23/btw/Examples.md

 These plots look pretty similar, which is expected since the difference between the models was not significant.

 ## Using Continuous

+The `Continuous` function can be used to compare models of evolution for one or more continuous traits.

 ### Phylogenetic signal test